 First-year grant recipients include the following:

 - $2.55 million over four years to a coalition led by Greenville County EMS to provide standardized training and equipment for the first time in this community for approximately 900 fire-fighter/first responders countywide and to add life-saving automatic external defibrillators to 266 deputy patrol cars.
-Coalition members include Greenville Health System’s (GHS) department of emergency medicine, the Greenville County Fire Chief’s Association, Greenville County Sheriff’s Office and GHS Health Sciences Center.
+Coalition members include Greenville Health System’s (Prisma Health) department of emergency medicine, the Greenville County Fire Chief’s Association, Greenville County Sheriff’s Office and Prisma Health Health Sciences Center.

 - $2.52 million over five years to a coalition led by Clemson’s public health sciences department to bolster diabetes prevention and management services in Greenville County, where almost 10 percent of the population has diabetes.
-Services will be offered in client homes but potentially at locations like the GHS Life Center, Phillis Wheatley Association Center and Clemson’s cooperative extension office in Greenville County.
-Collaborators include GHS, Clemson’s cooperative extension service, the S.C.
+Services will be offered in client homes but potentially at locations like the Prisma Health Life Center, Phillis Wheatley Association Center and Clemson’s cooperative extension office in Greenville County.
+Collaborators include Prisma Health, Clemson’s cooperative extension service, the S.C.
 Department of Health and Environmental Control, the S.C.
 Lt.
 Governor’s Office on Aging and the American Diabetes Association.
-(This grant combines two applications submitted by Clemson University and GHS.)
+(This grant combines two applications submitted by Clemson University and Prisma Health.)

 - $2.06 million over four years to a coalition, led by the University of South Carolina Educational Foundation, that will provide scholarships to 10 medical students specially trained in areas such as lifestyle medicine or in addiction or substance misuse.
 Other coalition members include FAVOR (Faces and Voices of Recovery) Greenville and Greenville Technical College’s Culinary Institute, which will offer training in healthy nutrition and even meal planning.